cloudControl/documentation/Platform Documentation.md

 ### Development, Staging and Production: The Application Lifecycle

 Most apps share a common application lifecycle consisting of development, staging and production phases.
 The cloudControl platform is designed from the ground up to support this.
 As we explained earlier, each app can have multiple deployments.
 Those deployments match the branches in the version control system.
 The reason for this is very simple.
 To work on a new feature it is advisable to create a new branch.
 This new version can then be deployed as its own deployment making sure the new feature development is not interfering with the existing deployments.
-More importantly even, these development/feature or staging deployments also help ensure that the new code will work in producion because each deployment using the same [stack](#stacks) has the same runtime environment.
+More importantly even, these development/feature or staging deployments also help ensure that the new code will work in production because each deployment using the same [stack](#stacks) has the same runtime environment.

 ### Environment Variables